sipwebclient/asterisk-18-extensions/README.md

 On this GitHub page, you can find the basic configuration settings for an Asterisk 18 server with 50 extensions.

+Requirements

+- Linux Server
+- Asterisk 18 installed

 # How to setup Extensions for Asterisk 18

-To setup, the configurations for your Asterisk server do the following:
+To set up the extensions for your Asterisk server do the following:

-- Add the files to your Asterisk directory
+- Add the GitHub files to your Asterisk directory ["etc/asterisk"]
 - Update the pjsip.conf file with; [your server public ip], [your server private ip], [the extension passwords]

-After you have set the configurations files, restart your Asterisk 18 with the following command
+After this, restart your Asterisk 18

 ```
 systemctl restart asterisk
 ```

-You Asterisk has been installed and you can now use the extensions feature.
+The extensions for your Asterisk 18 has now been installed.

-# How many extensions are there in configurations files
+# How many extensions have we added?

-We have setup the extensions 1000 till 1050.
+We have added the extension numbers 1000 till 1050.

 # How to add more extensions

-Adding more extensions to the configurations files can be done by adding the following lines to the pjsip.conf file.
+Adding more extensions to the configuration files can be done by adding the following lines to the pjsip.conf [etc/asterisk/pjsip.conf] file.

 ```
 ;==========Extension